mikel-brostrom/boxmot/README.md

 $ python evolve.py --tracking-method strongsort --benchmark MOT17 --n-trials 100  # tune strongsort for MOT17
                    --tracking-method ocsort     --benchmark <your-custom-dataset> # tune ocsort for your custom tracking dataset
 ```

+The set of hyperparameters leading to the best HOTA result are written to the tracker's config file.

 </details>